 Inside, a padded foam sock liner adds another layer of cushioning platform.
 It protects the foot from injuries or discomfort by absorbing the shock created when the foot hits the ground.

 The primary upper material of the Reebok CrossFit Lite TR comes in three options: suede, canvas, and leather.
-Each kind of fabric can offer a snug and supportive fit for the foot.
+Each kind of fabric offers a snug and supportive fit for the foot.

-The tongue is made of air mesh to keep the foot ventilated.
+The tongue is made of air mesh that keeps the foot ventilated.
 It has a loop through which the shoelaces pass.
-The purpose of such a design is to prevent the tongue from sliding to the sides.
+This design prevents the tongue from sliding to the sides.

-The high-top silhouette works hand-in-hand with the high lace-up closure to wrap the ankle.
+The high-top silhouette works hand-in-hand with the high lace-up closure in wrapping the ankle.
 This design secures the foot in place and supports the ankle.

 At the rear section is an external TPU clip.
-This structure is meant to hold the heel in place, enhancing steadiness during lifts and squats.
+This structure holds the heel in place, enhancing steadiness during lifts and squats.